 “I disagree with the conclusions in your article.
 The problem with companies that have both infrastructure and operating companies is simple: they are in competition with other prospective operating companies.
 Infrastructure companies hope to develop competitive advantage against other infrastructure companies, operating like arms dealers to the operating companies.
 If you have a captive market of operating companies, other operating companies will not buy from the infrastructure company because they believe that the “well is poisoned”, and they would not get competitive advantage from purchasing the infrastructure company’s products and services.”

 I agree that complete outsiders would not be likely to attempt to set up operating companies that compete with operating companies owned by the same people that own the infrastructure company.
 However, this would not be a problem for companies that want to break into a different market, with a different business plan, if the owners of the infrastructure company offered suitable non-compete guarantees.
-There would also be an opportunity for other companies to partner with the infrastructure company's owners, in order to develop competing companies that run on different business plans but address the same markets.
+There would also be an opportunity for other companies to partner with the infrastructure company’s owners, to develop competing companies that run on different business plans but address the same markets.